 All holidays listed below are the observed date, not the actual date.
 For example, if Christmas Day falls on a weekend many stock exchanges will close on the Friday before or the Monday after.
 Exchanges sometimes close multiple days for a holiday or have modified hours instead of fully closing.

-When is the Next Tokyo Stock Exchange Holiday?The next Tokyo Stock Exchange holiday is Marine Day and will be observed on July 17, 2017 which is 1 month from now.
+When is the Next Tokyo Stock Exchange Holiday?The next Tokyo Stock Exchange holiday is Mountain Day and will be observed on August 12, 2019 which is 2 weeks from now.

 |Year||Holiday Name||Observed Date||Status|

 |2020||New Year's Day||January 1, 2020||Closed|

 |2020||Vernal Equinox||March 20, 2020||Closed|